-Best For: K-4 students who want to learn about the world
+Best for: K-4 students who want to learn about the world

 Introduce young citizens to the great big world with Little Passports.
 Each month, they receive a box with letters from their “pen pals,” Sam and Sofia, telling of their adventures in a new country.
 The box includes a book, souvenirs, collectible country coins, and more.
 Your starter box comes with a toy suitcase, world map, and passport, and each month you receive new stickers to mark your travels.

-Learn more: Little Passports World Edition
+Buy it: Little Passports World Edition

-6. KiwiCo Atlas Crate
+KiwiCo Atlas Crate

-Best For: Elementary students interested in exploring other cultures
+Best for: Elementary students interested in exploring other cultures

-Atlas Crate is similar to Little Passports, but better for slightly older children with its stronger emphasis on culture and hands-on learning.
+Atlas Crate is similar to Little Passports but better for slightly older children, with its stronger emphasis on culture and hands-on learning.
 Each box contains atlas cards with facts about foods, customs, history, and more.
 Kids also get several STEAM activities themed to match the country, with real connections to its culture and history.

-Learn more: KiwiCo Atlas Crate
+Buy it: KiwiCo Atlas Crate

-Best For: K-12 kids interested in history
+Best for: K-12 kids interested in history

 History Unboxed offers their educational subscription boxes at several learning levels, so there’s an appropriate choice for every age.
 You start by selecting a time period (Ancient History, American History, or Middle Ages), then customizing the age level (Kids 5-9, Teens 10-15, or Young Adults 16+).
 All boxes include high-quality crafts and reading materials tailored by age.
 You can choose a “Sibling Add-On” too, to provide extra materials for families without needing to order multiple boxes.